 I wouldn’t really recommend where I stayed because first of all, the wifi connection was horrendous.
 It kept raining heavy showers in Hue so I had no choice but to spend more time that I would have liked inside my hotel.
 Having wifi while being rained in wasn’t too much to ask from in my opinion.
 Second, they tried to sneakily double our bill when we were checking out out.
-So that wasn’t cool!
+So strike one, never coming back again.
 Therefore, my hotel isn’t worth mentioning in this post.

 If you’re looking some affordable hotels in Hue, ranging from $10 to $20, I’ve heard these hotels are clean, hospitable, and simple: Amigo Hotel, Hue Serene Shining Hotel, Holiday Diamond Hotel, and Hue Charming.